IoTPlay/sprinklersystem/docs/ESP_rulesforauto.md

 |VAR#15 |dur      | leg duration on       |
 |VAR#16 |auto     | auto or manual mode?  |

-#### Scenario 1

-A possible scenario to use the 16 variables if we upload the variables to the ESP everytime it boots up.

 Sprinklers currently on `Auto`, leg duration 14 min, rest between leg on's 20 min, sprinklel legs 1, 3.
 Current sprinkle time is 11 min.
 Do this programme on Sun, Tue, Thu, ...

 | V1 | V2 | V3 | V4 | V5 | V6 | V7 | V8 | V9 | V10 | V11 | V12 | V13 | V14 | V15 | V16 |
 |:--:|:--:|:--:|:--:|:--:|:--:|:--:|:--:|:--:|:---:|:---:|:---:|:---:|:---:|:---:|:---:|
 |  1 |    |  1 |    | 11 |    | 1  |    | 1  |     |  1  |     |  1  |  20 |  14 |  1  |

 Unresolved with this approach: